-Siberian cats are super social animals who adore their humans.
-They generally don't like being left alone too long.
+Siberian cats are super social animals who adore their humans and generally don't like being left alone too long.
 These pets are best fit for a home where humans are usually around and willing to engage in play.
 The Siberian gets along with nearly everyone, and is a great fit for homes with children and other pets.

 These intelligent cats love a challenge, so their living environment should offer them toys and people to keep these fluffy cats active and entertained.
 When Siberian cats aren't playing and goofing around, they're more than happy to crawl up in your lap and relax for a while.

 Aside from regular brushing, be sure to trim your Siberian's nails regularly.
-You should also regularly clean their ears and eyes.
+You should also regularly clean his ears and eyes.

 Socializing these animals is fairly easy, thanks to their loving personalities.
-They get along well with children, other cats, and dogs.
+Again, Siberian cats get along well with children, other cats, and dogs.

-Feed your Siberian high-quality cat food and monitor food intake to help prevent overeating.
-Check in with your vet to know how much and how often to feed your individual cat.
+Feed your Siberian high-quality cat food and monitor his food intake to help prevent overeating.
+Check in with your veterinarian to know how much and how often to feed your individual cat.

-Siberian cats have a lifespan of 8 to 10 years.
-They are typically healthy pets.
+Siberian cats have a lifespan of 8–10 years and they are typically healthy pets.

 "The biggest genetic risk with this breed is a slightly higher risk of hypertrophic cardiomyopathy, otherwise known as HCM," Marks says.
 "This is a condition in which the heart muscle enlarges and becomes less functional."

 To say the Siberian breed has endured the test of time is an understatement.
-The earliest recorded history of these native Russian forest cats dates back to the year 1,000.
+The earliest recorded history of these native Russian forest cats dates back to the 13th century, according to the SCC.
 Some cat experts speculate that the Siberian may even be the distant ancestor of all long-haired breeds we know today.

 Over the centuries, these wild, long-haired cats became domesticated, turning to human homes for refuge from the unforgiving Siberian winters.
 People gladly welcomed these loving cats for their sharp mousing abilities and sweet temperament.

 Siberian cats were first mentioned in European culture in early 19th-century cat shows.
-The breed wasn't imported into the U.S. until the 1990s, where it remains relatively rare today.
+The breed wasn't imported into the U.S. until the 1990s, and the cats remain relatively rare today.